Tyler-Murphy/require-from-drive/readme.md

 The memory cache can be disabled by setting the `cache` option to `false`.
 The file cache can be disabled by setting the `cacheInFile` option to `false`.

 **IMPORTANT: Because there's a file cache, you should add `.require-from-drive*` to your `.gitignore`**

-There's also an asynchronous version of the function, exported as `requireFromDriveAsynchronously`.
-It doesn't support caching.

 ### Test